SurPun/AWS-Developer-Associate/Section 24 AWS CICD CodeCommit, CodePipeline, CodeBuild, CodeDeploy/Notes.md

 - If CodePipeline fails a stage, your pipeline stops, and you can get information in the console
 - If pipeline can't perform an action, make sure the “IAM Service Role attached does have enough IAM permissions (IAM Policy)
 - AWS CloudTrail can be used to audit AWS API calls

+## 370. CodeBuild Overview

+AWS CodeBuild

+- Source — CodeCommit, 3, Bitbucket, GitHub
+- Build instructions: Code file buildspec.yml or insert manually in Console
+- Output logs can be stored in Amazon S3 & CloudWatch Logs
+- Use CloudWatch Metrics to monitor build statistics
+- Use EventBridge to detect failed builds and trigger notifications
+- Use CloudWatch Alarms to notify if you need “thresholds” for failures

+- Build Projects can be defined within CodePipeline or CodeBuild

+CodeBuild — Supported Environments

+- Java
+- Ruby
+- Python
+- Go
+- Node,js
+- Android
+- NET Core
+- PHP
+- Docker — extend any environment you like

+CodeBuild — buildspec.yml

+- buildspec.yml file must be at the root of your code
+- env — define environment variables
+ - variables — plaintext variables
+ - parameter-store — variables stored in SSM Parameter Store
+ - secrets-manager — variables stored in AWS Secrets Manager

+- phases — specify commands to run:
+ - install — install dependencies you may need for your build
+ - pre_build — final commands to execute before build
+ - Build — actual build commands
+ - post_build — finishing touches (e.g,, zip output)

+- artifacts — what to upload to S3 (encrypted with KMS)
+- cache — files to cache (usually dependencies) to S3 for future build speedup